For many, the H-1B visa is the stepping stone between the OPT extension on the F-1 visa and Green Card status.

 Obtaining personal loans on an H-1B visa

-Challenge: You may be eligible for a personal loan, but you will be limited to credit that you can repay by the time your current visa expires.
+Can you get a personal loan on an H-1B visa?
+The short answer: yes.
+However, even if you are eligible for a personal loan, you will be limited to credit that you can repay by the time your current visa expires.

 Auto and home loan credit for H-1B visa holders

 Challenge: Due to time restraints of your visa, you won’t be able to secure a typical home loan that lasts between 20 and 30 years.
-Long-term car loans may also be more difficult to obtain.
+A long-term car loan for visa-holders may also be more difficult to obtain.

 Opportunity: You could potentially secure a small home loan if you have almost the full purchase amount in cash.
 This, however, is an unlikely scenario for most H-1B visa holders, so you’ll probably need to rent your home during this time.
 On the plus side, renting your home is a great way to build your credit history.